 Collaborative forecasting.
 Suppliers, partners, and stakeholders can be brought into planning for collaborative forecasting.

 New product forecasting.
-The system analyzes sales history of similar products, considers different factors (like season, launch time, or region) and applies complex models to predict demand for new goods or services.
+The system analyzes the sales history of similar products, considers different factors (like season, launch time, or region), and applies complex models to predict demand for new goods or services.